 Henry J. Fuchs, MD is currently the President of Worldwide Research & Development at BioMarin Pharmaceuticals Inc. (NASDAQ: BMRN), since September 2016 and as the Executive Vice President and Chief Medical Officer from March 2009 to August 2016 and is a seasoned biotech drug development executive.
 From 2005 to 2008, Dr. Fuchs was Executive Vice President and Chief Medical Officer of Onyx Pharmaceuticals (NASDAQ: ONXX), overseeing expanded development of the kinase inhibitor Nexavar® and other key development programs.
 From 1996 to 2005, Dr. Fuchs served in multiple roles of increasing responsibility at Ardea Biosciences (NASDAQ: RDEA), first as Vice President, Clinical Affairs, then as President and Chief Operating Officer, and finally as Chief Executive Officer.
 From 1987 to 1996, Dr. Fuchs held various positions at Genentech where, among other responsibilities, he led the clinical program that resulted in the approval of Pulmozyme®.
 Dr. Fuchs was also responsible for the Phase III development program that led to the approval of Herceptin® to treat metastatic breast cancer.
 Dr. Fuchs received an M.D. degree from George Washington University and a B.A. degree in biochemical sciences from Harvard University.

-Mr. Grey currently serves as Executive Chairman of Amplyx Pharmaceuticals Inc. as well as Chief Executive Officer and Chairman of Reneo Pharmaceuticals.
-He recently served as President and Chief Executive Officer of Lumena Pharmaceuticals, Inc., a privately-held biotechnology company before it was acquired by Shire.
-He is also serving as a Venture Partner with Pappas Ventures, a life sciences venture capital firm, since January 2010.
+Mr. Grey currently serves as Executive Chairman of Mirum Pharmaceuticals Inc. and served previously as chief executive officer from the company’s inception in May 2018 to March 2019.
+Mr. Grey has served as executive chairman of Amplyx Pharmaceuticals, Inc. since January 2017; Reneo Pharmaceuticals, Inc. since December 2017; and Spruce Biosciences, Inc, since April 2017.
+He has also served as a venture partner at Pappas Ventures since January 2010, served from October 2015 to January 2017 as the president and chief executive officer of Amplyx, and from September 2014 to December 2017 as chairman and chief executive officer of Reneo.
+He previously served as President and Chief Executive Officer of Lumena Pharmaceuticals, Inc., a privately-held biotechnology company before it was acquired by Shire.
 Between January and September 2009, he served as President and Chief Executive Officer of Auspex Pharmaceuticals, Inc., a private biotechnology company.
 From January 2005 until its acquisition in August 2008, Mr. Grey was President and Chief Executive Officer of SGX Pharmaceuticals, Inc., a public biotechnology company, where he previously served as President from June 2003 to January 2005 and as Chief Business Officer from April 2001 until June 2003.
 Prior to joining SGX Pharmaceuticals, Inc., Mr. Grey acted as President, Chief Executive Officer and Board member of Trega Biosciences, Inc., a biotechnology company.
 From November 1994 to August 1998, Mr. Grey was the President of BioChem Therapeutic, Inc., the pharmaceutical operating division of BioChem Pharma, Inc. During 1994, Mr. Grey served as President and Chief Operating Officer for Ansan, Inc., a pharmaceutical company.
 From 1974 to 1993, he served in various roles with Glaxo, Inc. and Glaxo Holdings, plc, culminating in the position of Vice President, Corporate Development.
-Mr. Grey is currently a director of Horizon Pharma, Inc., a public pharmaceutical company, and Selventa, Inc., a healthcare company.
-Mr. Grey previously served on the board of directors of two public companies during the past five years: IDM Pharma, Inc. (from 1999 to 2009) and Achillion Pharmaceuticals, Inc. (from 2001 to 2010).
+Mr. Grey is currently a director of Horizon Pharma, plc. and BioMarin Pharmaceutical, Inc., public pharmaceutical companies.
 He received a B.Sc. in chemistry from the University of Nottingham, United Kingdom.

 Mr. Johnson has served as a director of Mirati since September 2013 and serves on the boards of directors for several life science companies.
 He is currently a director for Heron Therapeutics Inc. (NASDAQ: HRTX), Adamis Pharmaceuticals Corporation (NASDAQ: ADMP), and La Jolla Pharmaceutical Company (NASDAQ: LJPC).
 Mr. Johnson also served as a past director of Ardea Biosciences Inc. (NASDAQ: RDEA) from 2008 until its sale to AstraZeneca PLC in 2012.
 In addition to his board service, Mr. Johnson has served as an advisor to Daisas Medical, LLC since 2012.
 From 2011 to 2012 he was Chief Financial Officer of PURE Bioscience Inc., and from 2010 to 2011 he was Senior Vice President and Chief Financial Officer of NovaDel Pharma Inc. Mr. Johnson served as Vice President and Chief Financial Officer of TorreyPines Therapeutics Inc. from 2004 until its sale to Raptor Pharmaceuticals Corp. in 2009, and then as Vice President of a wholly-owned subsidiary of Raptor Pharmaceutical Corp. from 2009 to 2010.
 He held several positions, including Chief Financial Officer and Senior Vice President of Operations, at MitoKor Inc. from 1994 to 2004.
 Prior to 1994, Mr. Johnson held senior financial positions with several early-stage technology companies, and also practiced as a Certified Public Accountant with Price Waterhouse.
 Mr. Johnson received his B.B.A. in accounting from the University of Michigan-Dearborn.